python-discord/summer-code-jam-2020/annoyed-alligators/README.md

 </div>

 ## About
 Command Line Interfaces are one of the oldest Human-Computer interaction methods.
 So much so that they were thought of as the *only* way of interacting with a computer even much later than the IBM computers of the early 80s.
-Right around the same time, some dudes at Apple were coming up with the most basic GUI.
+Right around the same time, some dudes at Apple were coming up with the first basic GUI.
 The early version of internet had long been existing since ARPANET grew from 1970s. <br>
-So what if some crazy dude had this idea of making what we now call "Social Media" back then?
+So, what if some crazy ~~lonely~~ dude had this idea of making what we now call "Social Media" back then?
 Surely it would have been a weird amalgamtion of a CLI controlled GUI, even the web pages!
 So here's a **SoCL Media**.